maxhumber/marc/README.md

 #### Usage

 marc is easy to use.
-To instantiate a `MarkovChain` object pass the constructor a collection of items:
+To build a `MarkovChain` pass the object a sequence of items:

 ```python
 from marc import MarkovChain